viamrobotics/docs/docs/get-started/try-viam/faq.md

 When you next rent a rover you can choose to configure it with a previous rover configuration from your account or create a new rover with the standard starting config.

 {{< alert title="Tip" color="tip" >}}
-You can also reuse your code for the rover for other robots that you configure with Viam in the future.
+You can also reuse your code for the rover for other machines that you configure with Viam in the future.
 {{< /alert >}}

 ## What happens to my rented rover after the rental session?